 3rd January 2015

 - Glenturret 10 Year Old ~ 40% (Edrington) - Glenturret 10 Year Old (Official Bottling) 40% ABV, £34.99 for 70cl Score: 84/100 What they say: The Glenturret 10 year old single malt whisky, produced at Scotland’s oldest distillery, the Brand home of The Famous Grouse.
 On the palate, spicy citrus and orange, with a soft malty finish.
 What I say: The Glenturret 10 year old […]

-- Glenturret 2002 The MacPhail’s Collection ~ 43% (Gordon & MacPhail) - Review: Glenturret 2002 The MacPhail’s Collection Category: Highland single malt scotch whisky Origin: Glenturret Distillery Bottling: Gordon & MacPhail, The MacPhail’s Collection ABV: 43% Cost: £40.19 from Master of Malt Score: 83/100 What they say: Gordon & MacPhail, one of the world’s leading single malt whisky specialists, has selected a special series of whiskies to […]
+- Glenturret 2002 The MacPhail’s Collection ~ 43% (Gordon & MacPhail) - Review: Glenturret 2002 The MacPhail’s Collection Category: Highland single malt scotch whisky Origin: Glenturret Distillery Bottling: Gordon & MacPhail, The MacPhail’s Collection ABV: 43% Cost: £40.19 from Master of Malt What they say: Gordon & MacPhail, one of the world’s leading single malt whisky specialists, has selected a special series of whiskies to showcase the […]

 - Glenturret 25 Years Old 1988 Bourbon ~ 51.8% (Adelphi) - Glenturret 25 Years Old 1988 Bourbon Single malt scotch whisky 51.8% ABV, £130 for 70cl Score: 88/100 What they say: This Adelphi Glenturret was distilled in 1988 and bottled in 2014 from an American oak ex-bourbon hogshead which produced 248 bottles.
 Nose: Vivid butterscotch to start, fading through mild cheese, possibly cheese cloth or an […]